-Injured in a Car Accident Out of Colorado
+Injured in an Accident Out of Colorado

 Anyone who has ever been in a car accident will certainly testify to the pain, frustration, and inconvenience that can result.
 The injuries stemming from car crashes can range from the relatively minor to the truly catastrophic, and the recovery processes involved can be lengthy, expensive and altogether disruptive to normal life.
 While it is true that any accident has the potential to bring all sorts of upheaval to the lives of victims and their families, the situation becomes even more complex when the event in question occurs outside of Colorado.
-If you have sustained serious harm in a vehicle accident that took place in another state, attorney Jeremy Rosenthal is ready and willing to help guide you through the often complex landscape of state auto insurance law to maximize your chances of receiving the full amount of compensation to which you are rightly entitled.
+If you have sustained serious harm in a vehicle accident that took place in another state, Denver car accident attorney Jeremy Rosenthal is ready and willing to help guide you through the often complex landscape of state auto insurance law to maximize your chances of receiving the full amount of compensation to which you are rightly entitled.

 How Out of State Car Accident Claims are Handled

-Broadly speaking auto accident injury claims are handled pursuant to the laws of the state in which the event occurs.
+Broadly speaking injury claims are handled pursuant to the laws of the state in which the event occurs.
 Though this may seem an intuitive concept to many, because of the many differences among jurisdictions across the country concerning how auto insurance works, the aftermath of a crash that happens outside of a victim’s home state can sometimes prove confusing.
 Much will be determined by whether the accident site lies within a state featuring a tort-based system of insurance or, in the alternative, a no-fault insurance state.
 To understand how these classifications can impact an injury claim, it makes sense to gain a fundamental understanding of each one.

 Tort-Based Insurance as Compared to No-Fault Systems

 Prior to June of 2003, Colorado was a so-called no-fault insurance jurisdiction.
 This meant that anyone suffering injuries in an auto accident would look to their own insurance policy to receive coverage for medical expenses and other related post-crash benefits.
 However, when the state shifted to a tort-based system of insurance, the process of obtaining compensation changed dramatically.
-In a structure of this type, drivers who are injured and deemed not at fault for an auto accident will need to recover compensation from the responsible party’s insurance carrier.
+In a structure of this type, drivers who are injured and deemed not at fault for an accident will need to recover compensation from the responsible party’s insurance carrier.

 Though Colorado did away with its no-fault system well over a decade ago, there remain several states which still operate under such a structure.
 Therefore, if you are injured in an auto accident occurring in such a jurisdiction the rules of no-fault insurance may swiftly assume real significance to your situation, and under certain circumstances, you may be able to recover no-fault benefits without blame for the collision ever having to be determined.